-Dental Injury and Facility Anesthesia Dental Anesthesia Hospital or ambulatory surgical center care for dental procedures are provided for general anesthesia and related facility services that are medically necessary.
+Providers in the Alaska Yukon Network (including Accepted Rural Providers) Providers Not In The Alaska Yukon Network MEDICAL SERVICES Dental Injury and Facility Anesthesia Dental Anesthesia Hospital or ambulatory surgical center care for dental procedures are provided for general anesthesia and related facility services that are medically necessary.
 Deductible, then 20% coinsurance Hospital: Deductible, then 50% coinsurance Other facility: Same as in network Dental Injury When services are related to an accidental injury, benefits are provided when such repair is performed within 12 months of the accidental injury.
 Covered as any other service depending where the service is performed.
 You may have additional costs for other services such as x-rays, lab, and hospital facility charges.
 See those covered services for details.
-Diagnostic and Preventive Mammography Services Outpatient professional preventive mammography services Covered in full No cost share Outpatient professional non-preventive mammography services Deductible, then 20% coinsurance MD, DO and DPM and Hospital: Deductible, then 50% coinsurance Other professional and facility: Same as in network Diagnostic Lab, X-ray and Imaging Note: For preventive diagnostic services see the Preventive Care benefit.
-Deductible, then 20% coinsurance MD, DO and DPM, Hospital and Hospital-based substance abuse programs: Deductible, then 50% coinsurance Other professional and facility: Same as in network Dialysis Same as in network Benefits for end stage renal disease (ESRD).
+Preventive Mammography Services Outpatient professional preventive mammography services Covered in full No cost share Diagnostic Lab, X-ray and Imaging Basic diagnostic lab, x-ray and imaging Deductible, then 20% coinsurance MD, DO and DPM, Hospital and Hospital-based substance abuse programs: Deductible, then 50% coinsurance Other professional and facility: Same as in network Major diagnostic lab, x-ray and imaging Deductible, then 20% coinsurance MD, DO and DPM, Hospital and Hospital-based substance abuse programs: Deductible, then 50% coinsurance Other professional and facility: Same as in network Diagnostic and supplemental breast exams Covered in full MD, DO and DPM, Hospital and Hospital-based substance abuse programs: Deductible, then 50% coinsurance Note: For preventive diagnostic services see the Preventive Care benefit.
+Other professional and facility: Same as in network Dialysis Benefits for end stage renal disease (ESRD).
 During Medicare's waiting period Deductible, then 20% coinsurance MD, DO and DPM and Hospital: Deductible, then 50% coinsurance Other professional and facility: Same as in network After Medicare's waiting period No cost share Emergency Room In-network deductible, then 20% coinsurance Foot Care Routine medically necessary foot care.
 Covered as any other service depending where the service is performed